Peer Support Companion Program

 The Peer Support Companion Program connects newly grieving donor family members with donor family members who are advocates and trained to provide support and comfort as a Peer Support Companion.

 Moving through the journey of grief can feel like an isolating experience.
 Connecting with another donor family member can provide comfort in knowing that you are not alone in this journey.
 Seeking connection is healthy and can build a support community.
 Sharing your heartache and your pain with someone else can promote healing when trust is established in a supportive, healthy environment.

 Donor Family Advocates

 Donor family advocates are trained by the aftercare support team to become peer support companions.
-Training is centered around the book “The Handbook for Companioning the Mourner, Eleven Essential Principles” by Dr. Alan Wolfert.
+Training is centered around the book “The Handbook for Companioning the Mourner, Eleven Essential Principles” by Dr. Alan Wolfelt.

 Please know that our aftercare support team will take special care to connect you with a peer support companion who best fits your needs as specified.
 Please know that our aftercare team may contact you for additional information prior to connecting you with a peer support companion.

 Companioning is the art of bringing comfort to another by becoming familiar with their story (experiences and needs).
 Of course, this may well involve tears and sorrow and tends to involve a give and take of story.
 I tell you my story and you tell me yours.
 It is sharing in a deep and profound way.

 Companioning is about being present to another person’s pain; it is not about taking away the pain.

 Companioning is about going to the wilderness of the soul with another human being; it is not about thinking you are responsible for finding the way out.